ihtisham1211/todolist-app-MERN/README.md

 # todolist-app-MERN
 A todo list app build on MERN stack with admin and employee panel.
-The front-end is built using SCSS.
+The front-end is built using styled components.
 Redux used for state management.
 Backend using express.js and MongoDB with JWT web token and Bycrypt.

 ![Imgur](https://i.imgur.com/9JbZ2xU.gif)

 # Front-end build:
-The front-end is built using SCSS.
+The front-end is built using styled components.
 Redux used for state management.

 # Backend build: